pyecharts/pyecharts-snapshot/README.rst

 Introduction
 ================================================================================

 pyecharts-snapshot renders the output of pyecharts as a png image.

-It is just a command away:
+Quick usage:

 .. code-block:: bash